2027 Ryder Cup Odds and Betting Markets

 Frequently Asked Questions

-The Ryder Cup is scheduled to start on Thursday the 25th of September 2025 with the action concluding on Sunday the 28th.
-It will be played at the Bethpage Black Course in Farmingdale, New York, USA.
+The next Ryder Cup is scheduled to take place in September 2027.
+It will start on Friday the 17th of September 2027 with the action concluding on Sunday the 19th.
+It will be played at the Golf Course at Adare Manor in County Limerick, Ireland.

-The best place to bet on the Ryder Cup online is right here at BetVictor.
-We have a huge range of betting markets to choose from, alongside a variety of bonus offers that are available to both new and existing customers.
+You can find the latest odds to place a bet on the Ryder Cup online right here at BetVictor Sportsbook.
+We have a huge range of ante post and live golf betting markets to choose from, alongside a variety of bonus offers that are available to both new and existing customers.

 Betslip